 - International, study abroad trips are offered by our CIS faculty.
 Previous classes have visited Germany, Spain, China, Japan, Costa Rica and others.

-- Club competitions have sent students to the Project Management Triathlon & the AITP National Collegiate Conference.
+- Club competitions have taken students to the AITP National Collegiate Conference.

 Expected starting salaries from $50,000 - $70,000.
 Career options include the following: